pupilfirst/playbook/.perks/aws.md

 *
 A new **Startup Forum** for knowledge sharing among startups
 *
-Special offers from other companies that help startups - initial partners include Opscode, AlertLogic and SOASTA with more coming soon.
+Special offers from other companies that help startups; initial partners include Opscode, AlertLogic and SOASTA with more coming soon.

 ##Application Process